-Adding storage space can help renters in organizing their things and keep the house tidy.
+Adding storage space can help residents organize their things and keep the property tidy.
 You can also encourage fun activities by building a patio, fire pit, or sunroom.

 Refresh the Home’s Lighting

-Part of your responsibility as a landlord is to consistently maintain the condition of the property to make it habitable, comfortable, and functional.
-It requires time and effort to improve the house correctly.
-But, when your invest in the right upgrades, it will allow you to increase the rent.
+Part of your responsibility as a landlord is to consistently maintain the condition of the rental property to make it habitable, comfortable, and functional.
+It requires time and effort to improve the rental property correctly.
+But, when you invest in the best upgrades, it will allow you to increase the rent.

 It’s also efficient to use the latest models to address short-term and quality issues.
 This reduces costs and other renovation expenses in the long run.
 Using newer technologies when upgrading amenities can increase their reliability and promote better performance.